About the Book

 About the Author

 Carol Anderson has pursued a diverse career as a dancer, choreographer, teacher, director, and dance writer.
-Her writing includes numerous articles on Canadian dance, the biography Judy Jarvis Dance Artist: A Portrait (1993), a look at Canadian dance near the millennium entitled Chasing the Tale of Contemporary Dance (1999), and This Passion: For the Love of Dance (1998), an anthology of original Canadian dance writing that she compiled and edited.
+Her books include Rachel Browne: Dancing Toward the Light, Judy Jarvis Dance Artist: A Portrait, Chasing the Tale of Contemporary Dance, and This Passion: For the Love of Dance, an anthology of original Canadian dance writing that she compiled and edited.
 Anderson is a former artistic director of Toronto’s Dancemakers, of which she was a founding member.
 She was a dancer for twenty years and continues to teach and choreograph.